-- 41. The Committee recommends that the Methodist Church Fund bears the costs, estimated to be between £80,000 and £100,000, of all the allowances and financial provisions suggested in paragraphs 17, 21, 24 and 25 as it would seem unfair to penalise the Circuits and Districts simply because of their distant location.
+- 41. The Committee proposes that the Methodist Church Fund bears the costs (still to be estimated) of all the allowances and financial provisions suggested in paragraphs 17, 21, 24 and 25 as it would seem unfair to penalise the Circuits and Districts simply because of their distant location.
 This is the principle already in place in respect of paragraph 16 and upholds an important dimension of connexionalism. - 42.
-Having secured the agreement of the Methodist Council regarding 2016/17 budget provisions, the Committee recommends that the allowances above stipend in the same paragraphs (17, 21, 24 and 25) be implemented from September 2016.
+The Committee's preference is for the proposals in the same paragraphs (17, 21, 24, 25) to be implemented from September 2016, but is aware that the Methodist Church Fund's budget for 2016-17 may not permit this in whole or at all until September 2017.
+It is therefore requested that the Committee may engage in discussion with the Connexional Treasurer and officers to ascertain what may be possible.

-Analysis of discretionary allowances above stipend
+Appendix 1 - Analysis of discretionary allowances above stipend